1976–77 Michigan Wolverines men's basketball team: Schedule

-Post season
+Postseason

 In the 32-team 1977 NCAA Division I men's basketball tournament, Michigan reached the elite eight in the Mideast region by defeating the 92–81 and the Detroit Titans 86–81.
 The team then fell to the Charlotte 49ers 75–68.
 In the game against the Detroit Titans on March 17, Hubbard totaled 26 rebounds, which is an NCAA Division I men's basketball tournament single-game record (since 1973).